Help stop the spread of COVID-19

-Always wear a mask over your nose and mouth when you’re out and about in public places.
-Mask are most effective when we all wear them — your mask protects others and their masks protect you.
-So wear one for your family, for your friends and neighbors, and for your community.
+Masks are most effective when we all wear them — your mask protects others and their masks protect you.
+So, wear one for your family, for your friends and neighbors, and for your community.
 For more information visit our Cloth Mask and Face Coverings page.

 If you have coronavirus symptoms, such as a fever, cough or shortness of breath, you need to get tested.
 If you’ve been in close contact with someone who has the virus, you need to get tested — even if you don’t have symptoms.

 To find out where you can get a COVID-19 test, visit the Local Testing Event Calendar.
 Each location may have different guidelines for who can be tested.
 Many sites offer free tests even if you don’t have insurance, and test results are confidential.
 Call ahead for specific details.

 When you get tested, health care workers will tell you what you need to do to avoid infecting others.
 The vast majority of tests come back negative, but until you get your test results you should behave as you would if you had the virus.
 Stay home and maintain social distancing.
 Keep apart from family members as much as you can.
 If you have symptoms, visit the CDC website to learn more about what to do if you are sick.

 If your test is positive, health care workers may ask where you’ve been recently and who you’ve been near (also known as contact tracing) so that they can let those you’ve been in close contact with know they may have been exposed.
 Contact tracers will NOT provide your name when they make those calls.